A List of Business Travel Expenses You Can Write Off In 2022 [+PDF]

 - Travel Expense Tracking Tools

-You can write off any travel expenses that are necessary, reasonable and ordinary to your business operations.
-Below are examples of travel expenses you can (and cannot write off):
+You can write off any travel expenses that are necessary, reasonable, and ordinary to your business operations.
+Below are examples of travel expenses you can (and cannot write off).
+Let's start with which write-offs are a green light.

 - Fares for taxis or other types of transportation between the airport or train station and your hotel, or the hotel and the work location of your customers or clients, your business meeting place, or your temporary work location.

-- Personal car usage or car rental: You can deduct actual expenses or the standard mileage rate (¢57.5 for 2020), as well as business-related tolls and parking fees.
+- Personal car usage or car rental: You can deduct actual expenses or the standard mileage rate (¢56 for 2021 travel), as well as business-related tolls and parking fees.
 If you rent a car, you can deduct only the business-use portion for the expenses.

 If you bring your sweetie/friend/kid you can only deduct lodging expense that’s reasonable for one person, for the nights/days that you worked.